hetalang/heta-specifications/syntax.md

 ## Namespace statement

-1. Platform components are grouped in namespaces. `namespace` statement can be used for easy work with namespaces.
+1. Platform components are grouped in namespaces. `namespace` statement can be used for easier work with namespaces.
 For more details about namespaces see on the page [namespaces](namespaces).

 1. The first use of Namespace block with a new space name initializes `namespace` implicitly by `#setNS` action.